»

 The Strategic Value of Audit Readiness Services for Startups

-If you are a high-growth startup in San Diego or Southern California, you might be eyeing a Series A or Series B funding round.
-Investors don’t just want to see a great product; they want to see “clean” financials.
-Unprepared startups often hit a wall when an investor’s due diligence team asks for GAAP-compliant financial statements.
+If you are a high-growth startup in San Diego or Southern California, you may be preparing for a Series A or Series B funding round.
+Investors do not just want to see a strong product.
+They also want to see clean financials.

 The 5-Stage Roadmap to a Seamless Audit